MBoemo/DNAscent/docs/source/detect.rst

      -o,--output               path to output file that will be generated.
    Optional arguments are:
-     -t,--threads              number of threads (default is 1 thread), --GPU                      use the GPU device indicated for prediction (default is CPU), -q,--quality              minimum mapping quality (default is 20), -l,--length               minimum read length in bp (default is 100).
+     -t,--threads              number of threads (default is 1 thread), --GPU                     use the GPU device indicated for prediction (default is CPU), -q,--quality              minimum mapping quality (default is 20), -l,--length               minimum read length in bp (default is 1000).

 The main input of ``DNAscent detect`` is an alignment (bam file) between the sequence fastq from Guppy and the organism's reference genome.
 This bam file should be sorted using ``samtools sort`` and indexed using ``samtools index`` so that there is a .bam.bai file in the same directory as the bam file.
 (Please see the example in :ref:`workflows` for details on how to do this.)
-The full path to the reference genome used in the alignment should be passed using the ``-r`` flag, and the index required by the ``-i`` flag is the file created using ``DNAscent index`` (see :ref:`index`).
+The full path to the reference genome used in the alignment should be passed using the ``-r`` flag, and the index required by the ``-i`` flag is the file created using ``DNAscent index`` (see :ref:`index_exe`).

 The number of threads is specified using the ``-t`` flag. ``DNAscent detect`` multithreads quite well by analysing a separate read on each thread, so multithreading is recommended.
 By default, the signal alignments and ResNet BrdU predictions are run on CPUs.
 If a CUDA-compatible GPU device is specified using the ``--GPU`` flag, then the signal alignments will be run on CPUs using the threads specified with ``-t`` and the ResNet BrdU prediction will be run on the GPU.
 Your GPU device number can be found with the command ``nvidia-smi``.
 GPU use requires that CUDA and cuDNN are set up correctly on your system and that these libraries can be accessed.
 If they're not, DNAscent will default back to using CPUs.